 Colin Birtles is stuck in traffic

-Colin Birtles is stuck in traffic, or more to the point, stuck in his car, in a queue, at a service station, although it’s not really a service station, a misnomer, an insult to those who serve, a filling station, idling his engine, with other unfortunates, in traffic, victims all of a garish advertising sign offering a fuel price discount, pock marked on the side of the road, with all the other pock marks, blathering the health benefits of Gatorade, the communication benefits of a mobile phone, or the freedom offered by the latest Jeep.
+Colin Birtles is stuck in traffic, or more to the point, stuck in his car, in a queue, at a service station, although it’s not strictly speaking a ‘service station’, it’s a misnomer, an insult to those who serve, a filling station.
+He is idling his engine, along with other unfortunates, in traffic, victims all of a garish advertising sign offering a fuel price discount, pock marked on the side of the road, with all the other pock marks, blathering the health benefits of Gatorade, the communication benefits of a mobile phone, or the freedom offered by the latest Jeep.

 The irony, the irony, the wicked little irony, is of we the people being able to read fully the aforementioned advertising hoarding only if we are stuck in traffic.
 We the people swallow any little pill and let our stranded souls delight in the latest sweetest offering as the advertising hoardings continue to get erected.
 Anyway, Colin Birtles is currently stuck in traffic.

 There is further irony, the man Colin Birtles has cancer, the sort that puts doctors to work with their bed side manner, attempting to be as vague as possible, anywhere between a couple of months and a couple of years they will say, not exactly precise, its part of their job, to be imprecise in circumstances like this.
 Bill, you have a form of lung cancer that we really cannot treat and even with a transplant, the odds of the cancer spreading are better than even money.
 Always check with the bookies.